sonic-net/SONiC/doc/BGP/BGP-aggregate-address.md

     - In config DB, find out all addresses that has bbr-required equals true and remove aggregated addresses in the bgp container then update state DB with inactive state.
 5. The bgp container restarted:
     - the bgp container will process all existed config one by one according to 1~4.

+To avoid concurrency issue, all operation mentioned above will be put into queue and be processed one by one.